 As I reflected further, I became conscious of the humanity of Jesus.
 Do we miss his humanity here?
 Might he have experienced doubt, sadness, disappointment, deflation, rejection, and frustration at not being able to get through to everyone?
 Surely these thoughts are possible in his humanity?
 Yet, as he spoke from the cross, “Father, forgive them for they know not what they do.”
 (Luke 23:34), clearly, he demonstrates his love for humanity.
 Real love conquers all; real love loves all regardless of the circumstances.
 Real love has the ability to look at another and see the Imago Dei within them even as they do everything in their power to reject this reality.
 Real love never fails.

 At the beginning of this chapter, Jesus teaches the disciples how to pray and further, he suggests that persistence in prayer and asking for what we want is good.
 Next, he frees the mute man to do just that.
 As the Gospel suggests, Jesus is the stronger man and once he heals us, the rest is up to us, to fill that free space with the power of his presence as a safeguard against all future storms.

 Lord, Jesus, I ache for your experience of rejection by our humanity, by our fears and by our certitude.
 Thank you for your freely offered forgiveness.
 Fill us with the power of your love and set us free.
 Amen.

-Jean Bowler is a retreatant at Mater Dolorosa Passionist Retreat Center in Sierra Madre, and a member of the Office of Mission Effectiveness Board of Holy Cross Province.
+Jean Bowler is a retreatant at Mater Dolorosa Passionist Retreat Center in Sierra Madre, California, and a member of the Office of Mission Effectiveness Board of Holy Cross Province.